Wadageriakash/Dynamic-Upload/README.md

 # Dynamic-Upload
-This is my Git Repository
+This is my Git Repository.
+Author - Akash Wadageri